Larry E. Burkhalter: Biography

-During his first time, Burkhalter was appointed to the following committees: Consumers, Economic Development, House Policy, Senior Citizens and Retirement, and Social Services and Youth.
+During his first term, Burkhalter was appointed to the following committees: Consumers, Economic Development, House Policy, Senior Citizens and Retirement, and Social Services and Youth.
 He was also made majority house whip.
 Burkhalter introduced legislation which sought to create new penalties for the creation and distribution of child pornography.
 Burkhalter proposed the bill in the state House, while David Plawecki proposed the same bill in the Michigan Senate.
 Both bills passed through both chambers unanimously.
 Governor William Milliken signed the bill into law on December 31, 1977.

 Burkhalter ran for re-election in 1978.
 His opponent in the primary election was Leo Draveling of Columbus Township, who had led a dispute against the General Telephone Company, and sought to replace the Michigan Public Service Commission with a citizens' committee less entangled with private interests.
 Burkhalter defeated Draveling with 76% of the vote.
 Burkhalter's general election opponent was Joseph Landry, a General Motors employee and Lapeer County Commissioner who had switched parties from Democrat to Republican for the state House race.
 Landry accused Burkhalter of supporting programs which moved money away from his own district, and toward the Detroit area.
 During his campaign, Burkhalter supported changing public school funding from a property tax basis to an income tax basis, while Landry opposed the proposal, stating it would limit local control of education.
 Burkhalter also supported Medicaid funding for abortion, which Landry opposed.

 Burkhalter again ran for re-election in 1980.
 His Republican opponent was John Strand, a Lapeer County senior assistant prosecutor.
 Strand stood against Burkhalter's liberal voting record, claiming to be a more moderate voice.
 Burkhalter, during his campaign, continued to express interest in decoupling property tax and education funding, as well as raising the state drinking age to 19 and diversifying Michigan's economy away from the automobile industry.
 Burkhalter was ultimately defeated by Strand.
 Burkhalter blamed his loss on the swell of support for Ronald Reagan in the 1980 election, as well as his campaign by outspent by the Strand campaign.
 In the final days of his term, on December 30, Governor Milliken vetoed a bill Burkhalter had been involved in creating.
 Burkhalter had headed the Special House Committee on Job Development which had developed a bill which sought to create an Economic and Job Development Advisory Council focused on job creation and economic growth strategies.